-Silicon Valley surveillance company Palantir to go public on New York Stock Exchange Wednesday
+Silicon Valley surveillance company Palantir to go public Wednesday on New York Stock Exchange

 Brendan Burke, an analyst at venture capital industry research firm PitchBook, said he thinks investors have valued Palantir as if it were an enterprise software company.
 But its financials suggest it is primarily in the government contracting business.

-“It’s clearly not an enterprise software company with government customers,” said Brendan Burke, an analyst at venture capital industry research firm PitchBook.
+“It’s clearly not an enterprise software company with government customers,” Burke said.
 “It is a government contractor that is expanding and transferring some of its lessons to the private sector.”

 Palantir is still growing revenue rapidly like a tech company, but because it invests heavily in sales and marketing, its profit margins are below typical software companies.
-At around $20 billion, Palantir would be valued in line with other business software makers such as Splunk and Elastic Search.
+At about $20 billion, Palantir would be valued in line with other business software makers such as Splunk and Elastic.
 At that price, public market investors would be betting the company can find new avenues of growth.

 “It has achieved high growth.
 I think investors expect high growth to continue,” Burke said.